jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

         Returns the name of this annotation with its namespace prefix (e.g. "dc:subject").

 These :class:`~dendropy.dataobject.base.Annotation` objects are typically collected and managed in a "annotations manager" container class, :class:`~dendropy.dataobject.base.AnnotationSet`.
-This is a specialization of :class:`set` whose elements are instances of :class:`~dendropy.dataobject.base.Annotation`.
+This is a specialization of :class:`dendropy.utility.containers.OrderedSet` whose elements are instances of :class:`~dendropy.dataobject.base.Annotation`.
 The full set of annotations associated with each object of |DataSet|, |TaxonSet|, |Taxon| |TreeList|, |Tree|, various |CharacterMatrix| and other phylogenetic data class types is available through the :attr:`annotations` attribute of those objects, which is an instance of :class:`~dendropy.dataobject.base.AnnotationSet`.
 The :class:`~dendropy.dataobject.base.AnnotationSet` includes the following additional methods to support the creation, access, and management of the :class:`~dendropy.dataobject.base.Annotation` object elements contained within it: